writethedocs/www/docs/conf/na/2017/east/proposal.md

 We don't see much attendee cross-over between the EU and NA events though, so we could hold them close to each other without too much worry.

+**We are open to alternative event ideas**.
+We are imagining a three day conference similar to our West event, but that might be overly ambitious for the first East event.
+So feel free to suggest a smaller, one-day or two-day event, if that seems more manageable.

 ### Proposal Information

 We need some information about your city, about the venue, and travel.
 Your proposal doesn’t have to be super-fancy, just informative.
 The proposal should include the following: